Skip to navigation

 The Stadhuys Museum

-When I read the following in the museum's diorama display on the history of Melaka, it didn't surprise me to see the wording: 'Melaka joined Islam in 1414... and the laws and prohibitions of Islam were implemented in 1424 when Parameswara's son, Sultan Mohammad Shah, took over after his father's death.'
+It's a far cry from the comparatively equal concept of western marriage, and it does seem to be heavily weighted in favour of the groom and his family, which is a bit difficult to swallow for a liberal like me.
+Indeed, when I read the following in the museum's diorama display on the history of Melaka, it didn't surprise me to see the wording that they chose to use: 'Melaka joined Islam in 1414... and the laws and prohibitions of Islam were implemented in 1424 when Parameswara's son, Sultan Mohammad Shah, took over after his father's death.'
 Prohibitions?
-According to the display in the Stadhuys, this word seemed apt.
-I just hoped that it was my lack of upbringing as a Muslim that made me raise an eyebrow or two at the difference between Malaysian marriage and western marriage.
+After reading about marriage in the Stadhuys, this word feels particularly apt.
+I just hope that it's my lack of upbringing as a Muslim that makes me raise an eyebrow or two at the difference between Malaysian marriage and western marriage; after all, you can't judge an entire culture based on one museum display.

 Other Sights of Melaka